Southern Maryland: Discover the Western Shore

 Southern Maryland boasts some interesting beacons of light that helped mariners navigate the waters of the Chesapeake Bay.

-• The Drum Point Lighthouse is the only one of the four that was built using a hexagonal screw pile design that served as a lighthouse and a home for the Keeper as it was positioned in the bay.
+• The Drum Point Lighthouse is the only one of the four that was built using a hexagonal screw pile design that served as a lighthouse and a home for the Keeper, as it was positioned in the bay.
 It’s located at the Calvert Marine Museum.

 • The remaining three — Cove Point, Piney Point, and Point Lookout — are traditional cone-shaped structures, positioned on land, and were tended by keepers who lived in a house on the property.